Policy Press

 Jane Holgate is Professor of Work and Employment Relations at the University of Leeds and a Trustee of the Ella Baker School of Organising.
 She has been a long-time trade unionist, serving in elected positions and a community activist.

 John Page serves on the committee of the Ella Baker School of Organising.
-He has worked as a specialist union organiser and as head of organising at HOPE Not Hate, a consultant to the Jo Cox Foundation, a campaigner at the Equality Trust and head of public engagement at the Runnymede Trust.
-He is also an experienced trainer.
+He has worked as a union organiser and in organising or campaigning roles at the Jo Cox Foundation, the Equality Trust, HOPE Not Hate and the Runnymede Trust.

 Related Titles